-Statics show that people are more likely to give money to an organization that takes time to hand write a fundraising letter.
-Not only does it give a more professional image, but it adds a level of personalization to it.
-A company must never send a letter that is not on some sort of letterhead.
-Always use a traditional tri-fold and put the letter in a crisp white envelope.
+People are more inclined to donate money to an organization that takes the time to handwrite a fundraising letter, according to statistics.
+It not only gives a more professional appearance, but it also provides a sense of personalization.
+A business should never send a letter without using letterhead.
+Always use a classic tri-fold and a fresh white envelope for your letters.

 How The Letter Should Be Written:

-After attention has been paid to every detail, it’s time to write the letter.
-There should always be a proper salutation both at the beginning and end of the letter.
-In some instances, the person in charge of donations may not be known, so it will have to be addresses accordingly.
-If the person in charge of donations name is known, then the letter should be addressed by their name and official title.
+It’s time to draft the letter once you’ve paid close attention to every detail.
+A suitable salutation should always be used at the start and finish of the letter.
+The individual in charge of donations may not be known in some cases, therefore it will need to be addressed accordingly.
+If the name of the person in charge of donations is available, the letter should be sent to them along with their official title.